BirthdayResearch/quantum/README.md

 To change the state of any smart contract, users need to approve the smart contract of the respective token via the `approve()` function first.
 Once approved, user will be able to bridge the token over to DefiChain.

-### Fund ERC20 tokens - to transfer ERC20 tokens from an EOA to the Bridge
+### Bridge ERC20 tokens - to transfer ERC20 tokens from an EOA to the Bridge

 Once approved, user will call the `bridgeToDeFiChain()` function with following arguments: `_defiAddress`- address on Defi Chain that receiving funds, `_tokenAddress` - ERC20 token's address and `_amount` amount to bridge over to Defi chain.

-### Fund Ether - to transfer ERC20 tokens from an EOA to the Bridge
+### Bridge Ether - to transfer ETHER from an EOA to the Bridge

 When sending ETHER to bridge, the user will not have to approve the contract.
 By default, every smart contract accepts ETH.
 Sending ether will be similar to an ERC20 token, except we don't account for `_amount` - instead `msg.value()` is used.
 The `_defiAddress` is the address on the DeFiChain that is receiving funds.
 Since ETH does not have an address since it is the native currency, it is identified by address(0)/0x0 in `_tokenAddress`